maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/37-san-diego-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**You can vote in person starting Monday, May 7, through Election Day, Tuesday, June 5.**
+**You can vote in person starting Monday, October 8, through Election Day, Tuesday, November 6.**

-**Monday through Friday** 8 AM to 5 PM (May be closed Monday, May 28, for Memorial Day)
+**Monday through Friday** 8 AM to 5 PM (May be closed Monday, October 8, for Columbus Day)

-**Election Day, Tuesday, June 5**, 7 AM to 8 PM
+**Election Day, Tuesday, November 6**, 7 AM to 8 PM

 **Early voting location:** Office of the Registrar of Voters, 5600 Overland Ave, San Diego CA 92123

-**Weekend hours and drop-off locations:** The Elections Office will be open 8 AM to 5 PM on Saturday, June 2, and Sunday, June 3, for weekend voting.
+**Weekend hours and drop-off locations:** The Elections Office will be open 8 AM to 5 PM on Saturday, November 3, and Sunday, November 6, for weekend voting.

 **Drop it off** at a secure drop-off location.
-Visit the [San Diego Elections office website](http://www.sdvote.com/content/dam/rov/en/election/2018June/2869_Mail_Ballot_Drop_Off_Loc.pdf) to find locations and hours.
+Visit the [San Diego Elections office website](https://www.sdvote.com/content/rov/en/elections.html) to find locations and hours.